LilianaSepulveda/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $((POWER/DIVIDE)) the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are environment variables echo $((BREATH**LOVE)) displays the result of BREATH to the power LOVE.
 BREATH and LOVE are environment variables echo $((2#$BINARY)) script that converts a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY.
-The script should display the number in base 10.
+The script should display the number in base 10. printf %s'\n' {a..z}{a..z} | grep -v "oo" prints all possible combinations of two letters, except oo.
+Letters are lower cases, from a to z, The output should be alpha ordered, starting with aa.
+64 characters maximun.